Global warming - Wikipedia

 Global Warming: News, Facts, Causes & Effects.
 Global warming is the term used to describe a gradual increase in the average temperature of the Earth's atmosphere and its oceans, a change that is ...

-Global Warming 101 - Definition, Facts, Causes and Effects ...
+Global Warming 101 - Definition, Facts, Causes and Effects of ...

 A: Global warming occurs when carbon dioxide (CO2) and other air pollutants and greenhouse gases collect in the atmosphere and absorb sunlight and solar radiation that have bounced off the earth ...